Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-kit.rst

 .. note:: For those recovering Bitwarden - it is now called Vaultwarden.

-.. note:: For those recovering Bitcoin and changing to a full archival node: You will need to "Disable Pruning" in the config, and run the "Reindex Blockchain" Action
+.. note:: For those recovering Bitcoin and changing to a full archival node: You will need to "Disable Pruning" in the config, and run the "Reindex Blockchain" Action, then restart the service